Nancy Pelosi faces heat from Democrats after Georgia loss

 As one of his first moves after declaring his candidacy against Rep. Mark Sanford (R-SC), Democrat Joe Cunningham tweeted, "If elected, I will not vote for Nancy Pelosi for speaker.
 Time to move forward and win again.”

-A handful of House Democrats made similar calls on Wednesday, with Rep. Kathleen Rice of Long Island, New York, telling CNN, "We need leadership change.
-It's time for Nancy Pelosi to go, and the entire leadership team.”
+A handful of House Democrats made similar calls on Wednesday, with Rep. Kathleen Rice of Long Island, New York, appearing on MSNBC's "Morning Joe" to say: "Her time has come and gone."

+"The rationale for getting new leadership is we are losing and we have been losing since 2010 — that’s it," Rice said.

 Rice, like others who spoke out, backed a failed challenge to Pelosi earlier this year from Rep. Tim Ryan (D-OH).